Teiid-Designer/vdb-bench/vdb-bench-doc/src/main/resources/markdown/svcsource-edit-help.md

 ![Translators image](images/DataSourceTranslators.png "Translators")

-Re-select filter options, if desired.
+Enter filter options, if desired.
+Filtering allows you to define the scope of your source tables, and is especially helpful for databases which have very large schema.
+Expand and click on the desired catalog or schema node in the display.

 ![Filter Options image](images/DataSourceFilterOptionsOpen.png "Filter Options")

-Re-select the table filter, if desired.
-Click refresh to update the table list.
+Enter a table filter, if desired.
+You can use the '%' wildcard in your filter.
+For example, a filter of 'A%' will yield all tables that start with 'A'.
+The table list will update when you change the filter text.

 ![Filter Option Tables image](images/DataSourceFilterOptionsTables.png "Filter Option Tables")